-We decided to dedicate a whole article and create a Costa Rica Wildlife Calendar to help you chose what time of the year to visit Costa Rica, if you are looking to spot a specific animal.
+We decided to dedicate a whole article and create a Costa Rica Wildlife Calendar to help you choose what time of the year to visit if you are looking to spot a specific animal.

-Costa Rica host 5% of the world’s biodiversity with nearly 30% of the country dedicated as national parks and wildlife reserves, wildlife abounds in Costa Rica.
+Costa Rica hosts 5% of the world’s biodiversity with nearly 30% of the country dedicated to national parks and wildlife reserves.

-Iconic species include howler monkeys, scarlet macaws, blue morpho butterflies, three-toed sloths and humpback whales.
-No need for binoculars here – Costa Rica’s wildlife is ubiquitous!
+Some popular species you can spot in Costa Rica are the howler monkeys, scarlet macaws, blue morpho butterflies, three-toed sloths, and humpback whales.
+No need for binoculars here – Costa Rica’s wildlife is everywhere!

-Costa Rica is full of diversity you can spot animals almost everywhere and all year round, but there are some species you’ll need I little help to spot, continue reading aout the our wildlife calendar so you can find out about the most popular between visitors.
+Costa Rica is full of diversity, you can spot animals almost everywhere and all year round, but there are some species you’ll need a little help to spot, continue reading our wildlife calendar so you can find out about the most popular wildlife encounters between visitors.